hanxuhu/SeqIns/README.md

 bash scripts/prepare_eval_data.sh
 ```

-Then, you can run eval of all general and sequential tasks:
+Then, you can run eval of all general and sequential tasks, please replace YOUR_MODEL_NAME as the path of your trained models

 ```bash
 bash scripts/evaluation.sh YOUR_MODEL_NAME